-- 4.6.1 The site is accessed via Meadow Road in Henley is open 24/7. - 4.6.2 It is possible to access the site with vehicles via a reserved parking space to the west of the pavilion, and a pedestrian tarmac path. - 4.6.3 Where vehicular access is needed, these details should be confirmed with the contract administrator with as much notice as possible to ensure it remains free and safe to do so. - 4.6.4 The contractor will be required to provide all such signage necessary to warn the public of work being carried out and potential vehicle movements. - 4.6.5 The contractor will also be responsible for enforcing a 5mph speed limit, using hazard warning lights, and having a trained banksman available as necessary. - 4.6.6 Access routes must be kept clear at all times for emergency vehicles. - 4.6.7 A reasonable number of contractors vehicles may park for free in the main car park during the construction works.
-The contractor will be issued with parking permits, which must be displayed at all times when parked in the car park.
+- 4.6.1 The site is accessed via Swanspool Parade. - 4.6.2 Where vehicular access is needed, these details should be confirmed with the Town Clerk with as much notice as possible to ensure it remains free and safe to do so. - 4.6.3 The contractor will be required to provide all such signage necessary to warn the public of work being carried out and potential vehicle movements. - 4.6.4 The contractor will also be responsible for enforcing a 5mph speed limit, using hazard warning lights, and having a trained banksman available as necessary. - 4.6.5 Access routes must be kept clear at all times for emergency vehicles. - 4.6.6 A reasonable number of contractors vehicles may park in the car parks onsite during the construction works.

-- 4.6.8 The contractor shall visit site to assess access restrictions such, but not limited to the width of existing access road and paths and overhanging tree branches on access road. - 4.6.9 The contractor shall be responsible for clearing any mud or debris from site, including those from deliveries, and making good any areas damaged by delivery vehicles.
+- 4.6.7 The contractor shall visit site to assess access restrictions such, but not limited to the width of existing access road and paths and overhanging tree branches on access road. - 4.6.8 The contractor shall be responsible for clearing any mud or debris from site, including those from deliveries, and making good any areas damaged by delivery vehicles.